 Committed to using financial, natural and human resources wisely without compromising the ability of future generations to meet their needs

 Improving products and processes to reduce our footprint and drive customer satisfaction.

 Our approach to innovation enables Greif to advance sustainable packaging and circular economy principles.
 As we continue to innovate, we reduce our footprint and support our customers’ desire for safer, lighter weight products and reduced transportation costs.
 We analyze our entire value chain—from the extraction of raw materials to our products’ end-of-life—to find opportunities to improve our products and processes.
 This strategy is not only the right thing to do, but provides us a competitive advantage.

-Our innovation priorities continue to support our 2025 supply chain goals to reduce raw materials/logistics costs used to produce current product offerings by one percent and move from non-green to green material sourcing if it is economically feasible and doing so provides high quality of product to our customers.
-In 2019, we will continue to analyze new and innovative products through research and development.
-We will continue to grow partner support as we scale our innovative ideas.
+Our innovation priorities continue to support our 2025 supply chain goals to reduce raw materials/logistics costs used to produce current product offerings by one percent and move from non-green to green material sourcing if it is economically feasible and doing so provides high quality products to our customers.
+In 2021, we will continue to analyze new and innovative products through research and development and engage our customers to inform our innovation priorities.